After seemingly endless speculation, Overwatch 2 was announced at BlizzCon 2019 and it's now one of the most hotly-anticipated games around.

 - What is it?
 The sequel to Blizzard's team-based shooter

 - What can I play it on?
-Probably PC, Nintendo Switch, PS4 and Xbox One (plus next-gen consoles)
+Probably PC, Nintendo Switch, PS4 and Xbox One (PS5 and Xbox Series X versions also seem inevitable).

 Overwatch 2 release date

 Blizzard officially unveiled Overwatch 2 at BlizzCon 2019.
-Apparently the sequel is still in early development and Blizzard doesn't know when it will release.
+Apparently the sequel is still in early development and Blizzard doesn't know exactly when it will release, though it's looking like it'll be 2022 at the earliest.

 Overwatch 2 trailers